jortiz-m/42-Cursus/README.md

 # 42-Cursus

-This repository contains links to other repositories related to the 42 Cursus.
+This repository contains links to other repositories related to the 42 Cursus, in the order which I have been doing it.

  <h3>Projects</h3>